orientechnologies/orientdb-docs/SQL-Functions.md

 ```sql
 SELECT SUM(salary) FROM employee
 ```
-This will always return 1 record with the sum of salary field.
+This will always return one record: the sum of salary fields across every employee record.

 ## Inline mode